New research shows that a TBI, even a mild one, can suppress the entire immune system.

 Most people do not have the right balance of probiotics in their gut, which can lead to inflammation and immune suppression.

 Therefore, increasing your probiotic levels might bolster your immune system after TBI.
 For example, in one study on people infected with rhinovirus, those who took probiotic supplements had a stronger immune response than those who did not.
 They also had lower levels of the virus in their nasal mucus.
+While this study did not involve participants with TBI, it is probable that these findings may carry over from the general population to the TBI population.

 4. Exercise Moderately